ashic/fp-primitives/fp.md

 - We "mapped" a "normal" function to work with Lists, and Options.
 - We "lifted" a function to work with lists using a default Functor.
 - We created a custom Functor, and used it to "lift" a function to work with lists in our own way.
+- We composed functors, and then lifted functions with them.

 Monad
 ========================================================